Why Are Bell Peppers Different Colors? (Do They Taste Different?)

 Do Green Bell Peppers Turn Red?

 Some green bell peppers turn red, others turn yellow, orange, purple, or brown.
-Green bell peppers are typically unripened bell peppers of colorful varieties, mainly the popular red, yellow, and orange varieties.
+Green bell peppers are usually unripened.
+They come in colorful varieties, mainly the popular red, yellow, and orange ones.

-As bell peppers ripen, they change color and become sweeter, as well as develop a higher nutrient content.
-While a green bell pepper is still very nutritious, red bell pepper can have 2-3x the amount of vitamin C, 10x the vitamin A, and 11x the beta-carotene.
+As bell peppers ripen, they change color and become sweeter, as well as developing a higher nutritional value.
+While a green bell pepper is still very nutritious, a red bell pepper can have 2-3x the amount of vitamin C, 10x the vitamin A, and 11x the beta-carotene.

 There are varieties of bell peppers that stay green even through maturity, but those varieties are rarely grown.
-The green bell peppers in stores are the immature versions of varieties of bell peppers that would have turned red, yellow, or orange if left on the vine to ripen.
+The green bell peppers in stores are immature versions of bell pepper varieties.
+They would have turned red, yellow, or orange if left on the vine to ripen.

 Why Are Green Bell Peppers Cheaper?